 Essentially, IRLJ 6.6 says that if a driver fails to demand the testimony of the speed measurement device (SMD) expert, the speed reading is admissible so long as the government provides a certificate that the device works properly.

-Some drivers take the rule up on its offer and serve the prosecutor a request for the SMD calibration expert.
-The rule also requires filing a copy with the court.
-This has to be done 30 days prior to the hearing.
-Then, if the expert fails to show at the contested hearing, the driver moves for suppression and dismissal under IRLJ 6.6(b).
 Many traffic ticket attorneys appear to do this as part of their standard appearance packet and win becuase there are simply too many infraction hearings for the couple of state experts to attend every one.
-BUT I have seen a couple of hearings where the expert drove for hours to the jurisdiction or appeared on zoom.
-Bluff called -> ticket committed.
+The expert do sometimes drive for hours to the jurisdiction or appeared on zoom.

 Hearsay